-Procedures No Reference Made to Comparatives in The auditor's opinion would not refer to the corresponding figures except when the auditor's report on the prior period included an unresolved modification.
-The auditor would modify the current period's opinion by: Auditor's Opinion Referring to both the current period's figures and the corresponding figures when the effects or possible effects of the matter on the current period's figures are material; or Explaining that the current audit opinion has been modified because of the effects or possible effects of the unresolved matter on the comparability of the current period's figures and the corresponding figures.
-Any Re- Statements A qualified or adverse opinion on the current period financial statements is required where a material misstatement exists in the prior period financial statements on which: Required?
-An unmodified opinion has been previously issued; and The corresponding figures have not been properly restated or appropriate disclosures have not been made.
+Procedures No Reference Made to Comparatives in Auditor's Opinion The auditor's opinion would not refer to the corresponding figures except when the auditor's report on the prior period included an unresolved modification.
+The auditor would modify the current period's opinion by: Referring to both the current period's figures and the corresponding figures when the effects or possible effects of the matter on the current period's figures are material; or Explaining that the current audit opinion has been modified because of the effects or possible effects of the unresolved matter on the comparability of the current period's figures and the corresponding figures.
+Any Re-Statements Required?
+A qualified or adverse opinion on the current period financial statements is required where a material misstatement exists in the prior period financial statements on which: An unmodified opinion has been previously issued; and The corresponding figures have not been properly restated or appropriate disclosures have not been made.
 Prior Period Figures Audited by Another Firm If the auditor is not prohibited by law/regulation from referring to the predecessor auditor's report and decides to make such a reference, the auditor would state in an Other Matter paragraph in the auditor's report: That the financial statements of the prior period were audited by the predecessor auditor; The type of opinion expressed by the predecessor auditor and, if the opinion was modified, the reasons therefore; and The date of that report.

-Prior Period Figures Not State in an Other Matter paragraph in the auditor's report that the corresponding figures are unaudited.
-Audited However, this does not relieve the auditor of the requirement to obtain sufficient appropriate audit evidence that the opening balances do not contain material misstatements that affect the current period's financial statements.
+Procedures Prior Period Figures Not Audited State in an Other Matter paragraph in the auditor's report that the corresponding figures are unaudited.
+However, this does not relieve the auditor of the requirement to obtain sufficient appropriate audit evidence that the opening balances do not contain material misstatements that affect the current period's financial statements.
 If a material misstatement is identified, the corresponding figures would require restating, and appropriate disclosures made.
 If such a restatement or disclosure is not possible, the audit opinion would be modified in respect of any corresponding figures included.
+If the auditor is unable to obtain sufficient appropriate audit evidence regarding the opening balances, the auditor is required by ISA 705 (Revised) to express a qualified opinion or disclaim an opinion on the financial statements, as appropriate.